 “Best club I’ve ever been in.”
 Then he laughed out loud.

 Rod had been talking to his client for about half an hour when we were told they were ready for us.
-When we walked in, Mike Mullins looked up and watched us take our seats.
+When we walked in, Mike Brooks looked up and watched us take our seats.
 Gavin turned the tape machine on and we went through the rigmarole of names and ranks.
-Mullins’ face was a picture when I said psychic in mine.
+Brooks’ face was a picture when I said psychic in mine.
 He looked sideways at his solicitor and Rod sat with a dead-pan face.

 Gavin asked Brooks, “Could you state your full name please?”